 Poland's territory extends across several geographical regions, between latitudes 49° and 55° N, and longitudes 14° and 25° E.

 This coast is marked by several spits, coastal lakes (former bays that have been cut off from the sea), and dunes.The largely straight coastline is indented by the Szczecin Lagoon, the Bay of Puck, and the Vistula Lagoon.
 The centre and parts of the north lie within the North European Plain.
 Rising above these lowlands is a geographical region comprising the four hilly districts of moraines and moraine-dammed lakes formed during and after the Pleistocene ice age.

-These lake districts are the Pomeranian Lake District, the Greater Polish Lake District, the Kashubian Lake District, and the Masurian Lake District.The lake districts form part of the Baltic Ridge, a series of moraine belts along the southern shore of the Baltic Sea.
+The Masurian Lake District is the largest of the four and covers much of north-eastern Poland.The lake districts form part of the Baltic Ridge, a series of moraine belts along the southern shore of the Baltic Sea.

 Festive meals such as the meatless Christmas eve dinner (Wigilia) or Easter breakfast could take days to prepare in their entirety.
 The main course usually includes a serving of meat, such as roast, chicken, or kotlet schabowy (breaded pork cutlet), vegetables, side dishes and salads, including surówka su?rufka ? shredded root vegetables with lemon and sugar (carrot, celeriac, seared beetroot) or sauerkraut (Polish: kapusta kiszona, pronounced ka?pusta k?i???na).The side dishes are usually potatoes, rice or kasza (cereals).Meals conclude with a dessert such as sernik, makowiec (a poppy seed pastry), or drożdżówka dr???d??ufka yeast pastry, and tea. Źródło: https://en.wikipedia.org/wiki/Poland#Cuisine